 Why Work With Us

-Why Work With ONU's Center in Your Rule of Law Project?
+Why Work With ONU On Your Rule of Law Project?

-Human Rights and Transitional Justice - Experience advising HR promotion, training for judges and lawyers, and post-conflict criminal prosecutions (both at UN tribunals and Gacaca) in Rwanda and the former Yugoslavia in The Hague.
+- Human Rights and Transitional Justice (Human rights promotion, training for judges and lawyers, post-conflict criminal prosecutions)

-Judicial Reform - Experience establishing and restructuring court systems, dealing with customary law and the legacy of Shari'a law, drafting constitutional provisions for judicial independence, reforming court administration to expedite judicial process, and promotion of access to justice in Bosnia, Montenegro, South Sudan and Nepal.
+- Judicial Reform (Establishing and restructuring court systems, dealing with customary law, drafting constitutional provisions for judicial independence, reforming court administration, promotion of access to justice)

-In addition to the faculty, the center enjoys the benefit of an extensive network of alumni of its LLM program in Democratic Governance and Rule of Law, presently representing over 32 countries.
-This network enables the center to tap into local knowledge and resources particularly quickly and to obtain both insight and connections from local legal professionals who are also fully versed in the field of law and governance reform.
+The Center also enjoys the added benefit of an extensive network of LL.M. alumni representing 32 countries.
+This network enables the Center to tap into local knowledge and resources particularly quickly, and to obtain both insight and connections from local legal professional who are fully versed in the field of law and governance reform.